photon1503/az-native/demos/05-cosmos-db/readme.md

 - From Relational to NoSQL: Does and Don'ts
 - Domain Driven Design (DDD) and Bounded Context Pattern
-- Optimize Partitioning & Performance
+- Optimize Partitioning & using SDKs to access Cosmos DB
 - Using SDKs and Entity Framework
 - Cosmos DB Change Feed and Event Sourcing
 - Understanding the CQRS Pattern